visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 - AI-powered content generation for posts
 - Scheduling posts to social media accounts
 - Visual content creation with AI
+- No need to be admin
+- Monitors posts for keywords and uses ChatGPT to detect the intent and motivation of the posts
 - Outreach capabilities to engage with leads
 - Analytics dashboard
 - Complementary AI website builder included